During the current COVID-19 pandemic, many aspects of usual life have changed.

 We expect students to ‘attend’ in accordance with their timetable.
 This means engaging with Microsoft Teams and Class Charts on a daily basis.
 For those with barriers to IT, we will continue to provide the IT equipment and other additional resources required to ensure students can access the curriculum

 Guidance on how to access remote lessons via Microsoft Teams as well as a document on instructions and expectations for student conduct during the sessions are below.

 All sessions will be recorded and recordings stored in line with the school’s Online Safety Policy.

-You should be aware that all messages you leave on the chat function can be seen by their classmates, teachers and parents.
-If you post anything irrelevant or inappropriate, you will be barred from joining further sessions.
-You must disable your camera facility.
-Microphones should be muted unless you are directly asked to contribute by me.
+During the sessions, students are expected to adhere to the school’s usual behaviour expectations.
+This includes speaking politely and respecting other members of the school community.
+Students should be aware that all messages left on the chat function can be seen by their classmates, teachers and parents.
+If students post anything irrelevant or inappropriate, this will be followed up by staff and students could be barred from joining further sessions on Microsoft Teams.
+Students should disable their camera facility.

 Teams guide Students with Mobile App